 The current library building was completed in 1736, built to house Dr George Clarke's great bequest of books, manuscripts, prints and drawings, which, together with Provost William Gower’s later bequest in 1771, makes the library a major holder of seventeenth- and eighteenth-century material (including one of the largest collections of English plays printed before 1750).
 Researchers may be interested in the special collections of prints, drawings, manuscripts and early printed books.
 There are particular strengths in seventeenth- and eighteenth-century literature, the English Civil War, and architectural history.

 The Upper Library, which contains the modern collection intended for use by undergraduates and graduates, is open 24 hours a day.
 Wifi is available and the holdings are registered on the University’s joint online catalogue.
 There is a special allocation in the budget for graduates, who are encouraged to make suggestions for book purchases.
 The beautiful old reading room, with its fine view over the college grounds, is also available as a study area.

-The college has a graduate computer room equipped with 5 computer terminals and a self-service printer which can be accessed 24 hours a day.
-There is currently wifi available within the graduate building (MCR), library and other key meeting areas around college.
-College-wide wifi should be available from September 2016.
+The college has a graduate computer room equipped with four computer terminals and a self-service printer which can be accessed 24 hours a day.
+There is Wi-Fi available throughout the college covering all study bedrooms, common areas and meeting rooms.

 Every study bedroom has a network socket, allowing a high speed connection to the college and university networks and internet.